hamacekf/mushrooms/README.md

 # Mushroom Growth probability in Czech Republic

-This script fetches an image from Český hydrometeorologický ústav, processes it to detect specific color ranges, and calculates the probability of mushroom growth in a specified region.
+This script fetches an image from Český hydrometeorologický ústav, processes it to detect specific color ranges, and gets the probability of mushroom growth in a specified region.
 Additionally, it sends an email with the results.
 The code is automated via GitHub actions to send it on every Thursday.

 ## Dependencies